stho32/Overview/docs/index.md

   - [Learning Dashboard](Learning-Dashboard.html) I use a R report to direct my training and learning so I every day may get closer to the best version of myself.
   - [Pomodoro web tracker](https://github.com/stho32/pomodoroWebTracker) [Start this application](https://stho32.github.io/pomodoroWebTracker/Source/index.html)
-  - [This overview page](https://github.com/stho32/Overview) More overall structure for my repositories

 ### The "basement"
   - [GitProjectTemplating](https://github.com/stho32/GitProjectTemplating) is a shell script that helps me derive github repositories from other github repositories by creating a copy, not a fork.
 I have a hand full of Repositories that are actually project templates.
 That makes having a default structure easier.